 I was surprised how easy pakora are to make, simply grate some potato and onion (or other veggies such as spinach and cauliflower), add some flour, an egg and Indian spices, fry until deliciously golden brown and you’re transported to the streets of Mumbai.

-You know I love munchies and these tidbits are perfect if you’re looking for something different for your Friday, entertain friends or football Sunday.
+You know I love munchies and these tidbits are perfect if you’re looking for something different for your Friday night, while entertaining friends or football Sunday.

 I hope you enjoy ❤️